Visualizing high-dimensional loss landscapes with Hessian directions: Illustrative examples

-The two examples that we discussed above can be summarized as follows. \begin{itemize} \item Saddle points in the original space $L(\theta)$ are rarely identified as such in lower-dimensional representations $L(\theta+\alpha \eta+\beta\delta)$ if random directions are used.
-Depending on (i) the method of averaging curvature information and (ii) the index of the underlying Hessian $H_\theta$ in the original space, saddle points will often appear erroneously as either minima, maxima, or almost flat regions. \item The mean curvature $H=\bar{\kappa}^{\alpha,\beta}/N$ correctly captures convex and concave points (\ie, those associated with positive definite and negative definite Hessians $H_\theta$).
-However, such points are scarce in high-dimensional loss spaces~\cite{DBLP:conf/nips/DauphinPGCGB14,baldi1989neural}. \item Because of the confounding factors associated with the inability of random projections to correctly identify saddle information, it does not appear advisable to use ``flatness'' around a critical point in a lower-dimensional random loss projection as a measure of generalization error~\cite{DBLP:conf/nips/Li0TSG18}. \end{itemize}
+Finally, because of the confounding factors associated with the inability of random projections to correctly identify saddle information, it does not appear advisable to use ``flatness'' around a critical point in a lower-dimensional random loss projection as a measure of generalization error~\cite{DBLP:conf/nips/Li0TSG18}.

-\subsubsection{Hessian trace}
+\subsection{Hessian trace}

-We now use the loss functions~\eqref{eq:loss_symmetric} and \eqref{eq:loss_asymmetric} to compare the convergence behavior between Hutchinson's method~\eqref{eq:hutchinson} and the curvature-based trace estimation~\eqref{eq:trace_estimate}.
-Instead of two random directions, we use one random Gaussian direction $\eta$ and perform quadratic least-square fits over an interval $\alpha\in[-0.05,0.05]$ to extract estimates of $\mathrm{tr}(H_\theta)$ from $L(\theta^*+\alpha\eta)$.
+We now use the loss functions~\eqref{eq:loss_symmetric} and \eqref{eq:loss_asymmetric} to compare the convergence behavior between the original Hutchinson method~\eqref{eq:hutchinson} and the curvature-based trace estimation~\eqref{eq:trace_estimate}.
+Instead of two random directions, we use one random Gaussian direction $\eta$ and perform quadratic least-square fits for 50 equidistant values of $\alpha$ in the interval $[-0.05,0.05]$ to extract estimates of $\mathrm{tr}(H_\theta)$ from $L(\theta^*+\alpha\eta)$.
 We use the same random Gaussian directions in Hutchinson's method.

 Figure~\ref{fig:trace_estimation} shows how the Hutchinson and curvature-based trace estimates converge towards the true trace values, 0 for the loss function~\eqref{eq:loss_symmetric} and 600 for the loss function \eqref{eq:loss_asymmetric} with $n=500$ and $\tilde{n}=800$.
 Given that we use the same random vectors in both methods, their convergence behavior towards the true trace value is similar.
-However, the curvature-based method does not require to calculate Hessian-vector products (HVPs) of high-dimensional functions.
-It may thus provide a computationally efficient alternative to Hutchinson's method in estimating the trace of high-dimensional Hessians.
+With the curvature-based method, one can produce Hutchinson-type trace estimates without computing Hessian-vector products.
+However, it requires the user to specify an appropriate interval for the quantity $\alpha$ so that the mean curvature can be properly estimated in a quadratic-approximation regime.
+It also requires a sufficiently large number of points in this interval.
+Therefore, it may be less accurate than the original Hutchinson method.

-\subsubsection{Hessian directions}
+\subsection{Hessian directions}